John W. Henry: Early life and education

 Henry started trading corn and soybean futures to learn the basics of hedging the price risk of holding an inventory of these commodities, whether in storage or out in the field.
 In 1976, a commodities broker at Reynolds Securities asked him to advise other farmers, but he declined.
 After spending a summer in Norway with his first wife, Mai, Henry developed a mechanical trend following method for managing a futures trading account.
-He tested his trend-reversal method—which was never out of the market but always held a position (either long or short) in every one of the markets in the account's "basket" of commodities—"using his own money" (in the words of his marketing literature of 1983).
+He tested his trend-reversal method—which was never out of the market but always held a position (either long or short) in every one of the markets in the account's "basket" of commodities—"using his own money," according to his marketing materials from 1983.

 When that test proved successful, he founded John W. Henry & Company in 1981, opened a small office across the street from the airport in Irvine, California, and began marketing his management to the largest commodity brokerage firms in America.
 That proved so successful by 1983 that he moved to considerably larger quarters at Fashion Island in Newport Beach.
 In 1989, Henry moved to Westport, Connecticut.
 Two years later, Henry established a second office in Boca Raton.